 Builders must pay close attention to the positioning of Locks, Gears, Spacers and Connectors shown in the instructions.
 K'NEX instructions often display these pieces spread apart on the Rod.
 This is done so the builder can see the exact angle of the Locks, Spacers and Gears.
 Once the parts are in place, they need to be pushed together (which the instructions don't show) to fit on the Rod.

-Tan and Bronze Connectors are used to lock a Rod and Connector or a Rod and Gear together to produce movement in a model.
-When building, make sure that any tan or bronze Connectors that are used as locks have their knobs facing the correct way on the Rod and are pushed or "locked" into the proper Gear or Connector.
+Tan Connectors are used to lock a Rod and Connector or a Rod and Gear together to produce movement in a model.
+When building, make sure that any tan Connectors that are used as locks have their knobs facing the correct way on the Rod and are pushed or "locked" into the proper Gear or Connector.

 One of our very best builders shared this bit of advice — Slide a Rod through the hole of the Connector first.
 As you get your second Rod into position on the Connector, grasp both Rods with two hands and pull together until you hear the second Rod snap into place.